 About

-Lexie Angelo is a writer, researcher, and visual artist specializing in liminal geographies, setting, and literary places.
+Lexie Angelo is a writer, researcher, and artist specializing in liminal geographies, setting, and literary places.
 She is interested in the Canadian Gothic, post-colonial literature, monstrosity, and liminal sites, as well as exploring new creative techniques and methods to evoke 'place' in art.

 Her academic and critical scholarship is grounded in storytelling that explores identity, place, and social transformation.
 She builds on place-oriented experiential techniques to create emotional engagement with liminal places such as highways, borders, and natural wonders.